The fascinating irrational numbers

 What are other names for the square root line and the slash in a fraction?
 Not the surd, or slash or divisor. |

 Surd can be referred to as either a "radical sign" or a "surd symbol" or "radical symbol".
 The fraction slash is also called a solidus.

 I assume you mean what is the longest cycle.
 Well, there is no limit to the length of the cycle.
 Let's say I make a repeating decimal with a huge amount of 4's in a row, followed by one 7.
-Well, you can always make the cycle to be just one longer by adding one more 4 into it, and you could keep doing that indefinitely.
-In other words, if there was such a thing as the longest cycle, one could still always make it longer by adding one 4 into it, and so it wouldn't be the longest after all.
+You can always make the cycle just one number longer by adding one more 4 into it.
+And you can keep doing that indefinitely.
+In other words, if there was such a thing as the longest cycle, one could still always make it longer by adding one 4 into it, so it wouldn't be the longest after all.

 How do you draw the square root of a number eg 10 on a number line using a compass and a ruler?

 One method is explained at Dr. Math: Construct a line segment the length square root of X.

 All this talk about how fantastic pi is, as irrational and nonrepeating as it is in its pattern, yet never referring to the fact that it is the constant by which 2 pi R = circumference of a circle.
 It never repeats just like a circle is never-ending and perfectly round.
 Perhaps there is something to be understood about such a constant that results in perfection.
 You can never attain it... or it's always fresh -- like nothing repeating the same way twice in time.
 Does a circle have anything to do with time?
 Interesting how we have time measured by things that are round like pivoting clock hands in a circle.
 Something to think about.
 Also the geometric shape itself.|